 Five Tips for Creating a Content Plan That Works

 The first thing that you need to realize is that you can't use your company's social media profiles like a catalog of available products and services.
 This means that you can't limit your content plan to sales-oriented messages.
 When choosing content, switch your focus away from deciding what to share based on what you think can get someone to buy to what you can do to inspire someone to want to invite your business into his or her hand-picked online community, allow you to stay, and encourage others to do the same.

-While it's okay to occasionally mention new products, special offers, seasonal promotions and other sales-oriented messages, the majority of your content plan should focus on information that is likely to engage users so that they (a) want to hear more from you and (b) so that they will share it with their own contacts, further expanding your social presence.
+While it's okay to mention new products occasionally, special offers, seasonal promotions and other sales-oriented messages, the majority of your content plan should focus on information that is likely to engage users so that they (a) want to hear more from you and (b) so that they will share it with their own contacts, further expanding your social presence.

 2. Create a Stockpile of Posts

 Rather than let yourself get in the position of trying to come up with a new post every day, periodically sit down and map out a plan for specific items you'd like to post in the near term.
 If you can keep a selection of approximately 30 topics, links and blurbs, you'll always have something interesting to choose from, but you won't have to worry about the content that you've compiled becoming stale.

 Use the following list of appropriate content types as a starting point to begin putting together a collection of posts, being sure that you comply with all guidelines for any site you are posting on:

 - Upcoming company and community events

 - Tips/expert advice that may interest your audience